-The Future of Online Retail Is Offline
+The 4 Reasons Why 2017 Is a Tipping Point for Retail

 Last year may have been the peak for the sheer amount of mall space in America, according to Cowen and Company, an investment bank.
 J.C.
 Penney, Macy’s, and Sears, which often “anchor” malls as the largest leasers, have each announced more than 100 store closures this year.

 As mall landlords lose their legacy anchors, they are plugging vacancies with restaurants, fitness centers, and new storefronts for formerly “online” retailers.
-According to Sandeep Mathrani, the CEO of mall operator GGP, Inc., the ideal modern mall isn’t built around one department store, but rather a supermarket, a Tesla store, and businesses that started out online, such as Warby Parker.
+According to Sandeep Mathrani, the CEO of the mall operator GGP, the ideal modern mall isn’t built around one department store, but rather a supermarket, a Tesla store, and businesses that started out online, such as Warby Parker.

 Among the nation’s top 300 malls, brick-and-mortar space occupied by retailers that started online has grown by approximately 1,000 percent since 2012, according to the real-estate data company CoStar Group.
-While they currently account for a minuscule part of mall volume, landlords increasingly consider them critical to attracting Millennials to these malls, in the first place.
+While they currently account for a minuscule part of mall volume, landlords increasingly consider them critical to attracting Millennials to these malls in the first place.

-At Century City, a new open-air mall in Los Angeles with a new billion-dollar makeover, tenants include Bonobos, the apparel store recently bought by Walmart, Untuckit, which was founded selling casual men’s shirts, Warby Parker, and Amazon Books.
-Some of these stores, like Bonobos, don't have inventory that shoppers can buy and take out of the store.
-Instead, shoppers place orders that are filled at fulfillment center and shipped to their doorstep, so that they might leave the mall having spend a couple hundred dollars without a single bag to take to the car.
+At Century City, an open-air mall in Los Angeles with a new billion-dollar makeover, tenants include Bonobos, the apparel store recently bought by Walmart, Untuckit, which was founded selling casual men’s shirts, Warby Parker, and Amazon Books.* Some of these stores, like Bonobos, don’t have inventory that shoppers can buy and take out of the store.
+Instead, shoppers place orders that are filled at fulfillment center and shipped to their doorstep.
+It may be increasingly common to leave a mall having spent a couple hundred dollars without one bag to take to the car.

-But Century City is in West Los Angeles, one of the richest and most retail-friendly zip codes in the country.
-Not every mall is so lucky…
+Century City is in West Los Angeles, one of the richest and most retail-friendly zip codes in the country.
+Not every mall is so lucky …

-A dead mall is more than just a hollowed out commercial space.
+A dead mall is more than just a hollowed-out commercial space.
 In many suburbs, malls are critical to the local economy and the community.
 Their death hurts jobs and local tax revenues.
 It’s possible that some of these defunct mall spaces may be reclaimed as fulfillment centers for e-commerce.
 Indeed, some of Amazon's largest fulfillment centers are in places like Kenosha, Wisconsin, and Ruskin, Florida.

 But the “retail” workers there will do very different jobs …

-3) The fall of the cashier, the rise of the box-filler.
+3. The fall of the cashier, the rise of the box filler.

 The cashier is one of the most common jobs in America, with more than 3.5 million workers in the U.S. As more high-end shopping takes place in showrooms where shoppers can place online orders, there will be less need for cashiers.
-The Bureau of Labor Statistics expects the total number to decline over the next ten years.
+The Bureau of Labor Statistics expects the total number to decline over the next 10 years.

 The cashier job was buoyed by the last evolutionary stage of retail, the rise of the big-box store.
 These superstores, like Walmart, were a boon for low prices and all low pay.
 Retail productivity doubled between 1987 to 2007, but average real wages for retail workers declined during this time.
 E-commerce, however, makes shopping even more productive, mostly by replacing the vast majority of consumer “work.”